 With the main burner operating, turn down the temperature setting on the "high-limit" thermostat until the main burner shuts off.
-The high-limit switch must be manually reset after testing.
-This check should also be made for the "Operating Temperature" control (the green "Heat" indicator will go out) (see next section for Lo-Hi-Lo units).
-Readjust thermostats to desired operating temperature and set high-limit temperature, typically 20° F above operating temperature.
+The high-limit switch will trip and must be manually reset by pushing the red button after testing.

+A similar check should also be made for the "Operating Temperature" control.
+(See next section for Adjustment Procedures for Lo-Hi-Lo units).